rope knots for boat banner

 Highwayman's Hitch

-The Highwayman's hitch is useful when you want to cast off by just pulling on a rope.
+The Highwayman's hitch is useful when you want to cast off by just pulling on the loose end of the line.
 This unties the knot and frees the line, and away you go.

 Rolling Hitch

-Ties on to another line and can be used to pull it to allow some slack to release a bind in a block or winch.
+The rolling hitch ties on to another line and it can be used to pull some slack in it to release a bind in a block or winch.
 I use it to tidy up the boat when I'm tightening up the lines so they don't rattle around when the boat is on its mooring.

 Cleat Hitch